 Tobacco leaf sourcing is a key part of our supply chain, and a critical component of future business growth.
-We have been working closely with our directly contracted tobacco leaf growers and merchants to build security of supply and enhance leaf provenance.
-This gives us greater flexibility when responding to changing market requirements.
+We work closely with our directly contracted growers and third-party leaf merchants to enhance security of supply and leaf provenance.
+This provides greater flexibility when responding to changing market requirements.

-In 2019, we contracted 86,757 tobacco leaf growers directly in Bangladesh, Brazil, Ethiopia, Japan, Malawi, Serbia, Tanzania, Turkey, the U.S., and Zambia.
-Contracting leaf growers directly allows us to monitor cultivation and labor practices more effectively.
+In 2020, we worked with more than 76,000 directly contracted tobacco leaf growers in Bangladesh, Brazil, Ethiopia, Japan, Malawi, Serbia, Tanzania, Turkey, the U.S., and Zambia.
+Contracting leaf growers directly enables us to produce a customized crop, while improving growers’ productivity, leaf quality and leaf integrity.
+The direct contracting model also allows us to maintain verifiable provenance and traceability of leaf supply.

 How do we work with leaf merchants?

-Every year, we buy around 50% of our leaf from leaf merchants.
-The sourcing countries vary from year to year, depending on the quality and volumes required.
-In most cases, our leaf merchants source the tobacco leaf directly from the grower.
+Every year, we purchase approximately 50% of our planned leaf requirements from leaf merchants.
+The volume of leaf sourced from each established sourcing country varies from year to year, depending on the quality and volumes required.
+In most cases, our leaf merchants source the tobacco leaf directly from contracted growers.
 This means that there is a direct contract between the leaf merchants and the growers, and that the grower receives advice on crop management and good labor practices from the leaf merchant.

-All of our leaf suppliers are expected to follow Good Agricultural Practices (GAP) as set out by the Cooperation Centre for Scientific Research Relative to Tobacco (CORESTA).
-The concept of GAP is to produce a quality crop while protecting, sustaining, or enhancing the environment with regard to soil, water, air, animal, and plant life.
+All of our leaf suppliers are expected to follow Good Agricultural Practices (GAP).
+The concept of GAP is to produce a quality crop while protecting, sustaining, or enhancing the environment with regard to soil, water, air, and animal and plant life.

 These farming practices are not limited to tobacco.
-We encourage growers to use seasonal crop rotation i.e. growing other crops such as groundnuts or maize on the same land in alternate seasons.
+We encourage growers to use seasonal crop rotations, i.e. growing complimentary crops such as maize, groundnuts, or soya on the same land in alternate seasons.
 The benefits of this are extra income, improved food security, and soil conservation.

-Agricultural Labor Practices and Leaf Supply Chain Due Diligence
+Agricultural Labor Practices (ALP) and Leaf Supply Chain Due Diligence (SCDD)

 Our Agricultural Labor Practices (ALP) are based on the International Labour Organization’s conventions and recommendations.
 The program consists of three pillars: tackling child labor, respect for the rights of workers, and ensuring workplace health and safety.